← Back to Blog

 Screen recording with audio visualization on Mac

-Apple's built-in screen recording tools — the Screenshot app (⌘ + Shift + 5) and QuickTime Player — can only record external audio from your microphone.
-They don't capture internal audio by design, as Apple's official documentation confirms.
+Apple's built-in tools — the Screenshot app (⌘ + Shift + 5) and QuickTime Player — only capture microphone audio.
+They can't record system sounds like app audio, video calls, or music.
+Apple's official documentation confirms this.

 • Virtual audio drivers (free): Route system audio through a virtual device that screen recorders can capture